refinedev/refine/.changeset/pink-donuts-unite.md

 The inferencer components were using the `getOne` method of the data providers to infer the relational field data in a record.
 This has a chance of breaking the generated code and the preview if the data provider implements a `getMany` and `getOne` in a different manner which may not be compatible with each other.

 In the generated code, fields with multiple values are handled via `useMany` hook but the inference was using the `getOne` method regardless of the field's cardinality.
 This has been fixed and the inferencer components will now use the `getMany` method for fields with multiple values and `getOne` method for fields with single values.

+## Redesigned code viewer components

+Updated the code viewers components and the bottom buttons and unified the design.
+The code viewers now use the same components.